ixu42/42cursus/README.md

 # 42cursus

 A collection of projects completed at Hive Helsinki (École 42).
-Coding in C and C++.
+Coding mostly in C, C++, and Python.

 ## libft